-A group of ranchers, farmers, food hubs, food assistance and service providers throughout Colorado, New Mexico, Wyoming, Kansas, and Utah.
+A group of ranchers and farmers throughout Colorado, New Mexico, Wyoming, Kansas, and Utah.
 This project is currently funded by the Gates Family Foundation through the Cooperative Development Center at Rocky Mt.
 Farmers Union.

 Fair Price for Producers, Diversity, Equity & Inclusion (DEI), Strengthening Agricultural Communities, Regenerative Agriculture, Sustainable Operations & Climate Change, and Revitalizing Consumer’s Understanding of our Food System.

 STEERING COMMITTEE & ADVISORY MEMBERS

 BOARD OF DIRECTORS | Lance Wheeler – Rafter W Ranch, Simla, CO, Katie Belle Miller, Heritage Belle Farms, Calhan, CO, and Dusty Downey, Audubon Society Conservation Ranching Lead, Moorcroft, WY, Kade Gianinetti, and Chrissy McFarren, Badger Creek Ranch, Cañon City, CO

 ADVISORS | Grady Grissom, Rancho Largo Ranch, Fowler, CO, Sarah Jones, Jones Farms Organics, Hooper, CO, Krista Roberts, and Angie Leach

 IDENTIFYING OUR PROBLEMS | THE CURRENT SITUATION